nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     1. Other incorrect `delete group` commands to try: `delete`, `delete group x` (where x is larger than the list size)<br>
        Expected: Similar to previous step 1(ii) under `Deleting a group`.

-1. Deleting a group while the group list is empty in the group page.
+1. Deleting a group while the group list is empty in the Group Page.

     1. Incorrect `delete group` commands to try: `delete`, `delete group x` (where x is any number)<br>
        Expected: No group is deleted.
 Error details shown in the log box.